PlummersSoftwareLLC/Primes/CONTRIBUTING.md

 * If the solution requires a significantly larger number of packages/files to build than it does to run, please define an `AS build` image for the build stage.
 * Do not include binary dependencies (executables, archives, etc) in your solution submission.
 If these are needed, create a base image on Docker Hub, preferably backed by a public GitHub repo under your account.

+#### Support for hardware architectures
+We encourage solutions and therefore Docker images to support both amd64/x86_64 and arm64/aarch64 hardware architecture.

+If your solution fundamentally supports only one architecture, you can use a "flag file" to indicate what architecture that is.
+Currently, examples of architecture-specific builds are the assembly builds for amd64 and arm64, respectively.

+A flag file is an empty file in the solution directory that tells the CI and benchmark implementations to build and run the solution only for/on the architecture indicated.
+The flag file for arm64 builds is `arch-arm64`, for amd64 builds it is `arch-amd64`.

 ### Pull request
 Finally, submit a pull request **targeting the branch `drag-race`**, and place at least the name of the language in the title.
 Make sure to verify and check the contributing requirements that are summarized in the pull request template.